github-education-resources/classroom/docs/connect-to-lms.md

 - LTI version 1.0 and/or 1.1
 - LTI Names and Roles Provisioning 1.X

-**Note**: Blackboard and GitHub Classroom course rosters don't work together yet.
-We are working to support Blackboard in the near future!
+**Note**: Blackboard and Brightspace course rosters don't work together yet with GitHub Classroom.
+We are working to support Blackboard and Brightspace in the near future!
 {: class="warning"}

 ### Setup guide